methylDragon/coding-notes/C++/03 C++ - Object-Oriented Syntax.md

 Remember **direct initialisation** in part 1 of this crash course?

 No?
-Just recall that it's more efficient than assignment, since assignment createanother object in memory.
+Just recall that it's more efficient than assignment, since assignment create another object in memory.
 So it's generally always better to do direct initialisation.

 How do we do it for multiple variables at a time?
 Use **initialisation lists**